rynecarbone/power_ranker/README.md

 python3 setup.py install
 ```

-# Command line
-First you need to download the configuration file locally with the -dc option (--download-config)
+# Generate a Configuration File
+Download a local copy of the default configuration file.
+Once you have the file, file in your league name, league id, year, and week (that you want to make rankings for).
+You can also adjust any of the settings that control the algorithms in the power rankings, or use the default values.
+To download a local copy of the configuration file, use the -dc (--download-config) option:
 ```bash
 power_ranker -dc
 ```
+Use your favorite editor to open the local "MY_LOCAL_CONFIG.cfg" file and edit it.

+# Command line
-Adjust the league name, league id, year, and week in the file, then pass the configuration file as an argument with the -c (--config-file) option
+After you have added your league information, pass the configuration file as an argument with the -c (--config-file) option
 ```bash
 power_ranker -c MY_LOCAL_CONFIG.cfg
 ```